LOADING ...

 Then Claude took to livin' all alone out miles from town,

-A friend--Jim Stevens--brought supplies and he to hang around.
+A friend--Jim Stevens--brought supplies and he stayed to around.

-day two wardens--Pogue and Elms--rode into check Claude out,
+That day two wardens--Pogue and Elms--rode check Claude out,

-Now had hung some venison,he had a bobcat pelt or two;
+Now Claude had some venison,he had a bobcat pelt or two;

-Pogue claimed they out of season,he said "Dallas,you're all thru."
+Pogue they were out of season,he said "Dallas,you're all thru."

-As the wind howled throught the bull-camp they stared other down.
+As the wind howled throught the they stared each other down.

-Its hard to say what happend next,perhaps never know,
+Its hard to say happend next,perhaps we'll never know,

-They were gonna take Claude in to jail,and he vowed he'd go.
+They were take Claude in to jail,and he vowed he'd never go.

-Bill Pogue was falling backwards,Conley Elms he fell down.
+Bill Pogue was backwards,Conley Elms he fell face down.

 Aye,aye,aye.

-Jim stevens walked on was a gun near Bill Pogue's hand.
+Jim stevens on over;there was a gun near Bill Pogue's hand.

-It was hard to say who drawn his first,but had made his stand.
+It was hard to say who his first,but Claude had made his stand.

-Claude "I am justified Jim,they were gonna cut me down,
+Claude said "I am justified Jim,they were cut me down,

-And a man's got a right to hang some
+And a man's got a right to hang meat

 When livin' this far from town."